riQQ/Local-NLP-Backend/README.md

 * Improve method for determining which emitters to discard in case of conflicting position report
 * Upgrade to more recent Android API.
 This means some old method for detecting mobile cells will be removed, and may break cell detection on some old devices.
 * Enable detecting 5G emitters and maybe other types (API upgrade necessary).
-* *Active mode* for automatically enabling GPS to determine position of newly found emitters.
 * Find and fix potential bugs

 Requirements on phone